Size versus truthfulness in the House Allocation problem: Analysis of the approximation ratio

 } \hide{Notice that when the primal LP is considered as an integer LP, that is, with all $x_{ia} \in \{0,1\}$, then already this integer LP is a relaxation of our problem because we do not explicitly encode the agents' preferences.}

-By Lemma \ref{lem:factor1}, proved in \cite{Devanur-etal}, the inverse of approximation ratio is $F\in[0,1]$. \begin{lemma}[\cite{Devanur-etal}] Suppose that a randomized primal-dual algorithm has a primal feasible solution with value $P$ (which is a random variable) and a dual solution which is not necessarily feasible, with value $D$ (which is also a random variable) such that \begin{itemize} \item[1.] for some universal constant $F$, $P\ge F\cdot D$, always, and \item[2.] the expectation of the randomized dual variables form a feasible dual solution. \end{itemize} The expectation of $P$ is then at least $F\cdot$ OPT where OPT is the value of the optimum solution. \end{lemma}
+By the next result, proved in \cite{Devanur-etal}, the inverse of approximation ratio is $F\in[0,1]$. \begin{lemma}[\cite{Devanur-etal}] Suppose that a randomised primal-dual algorithm has a primal feasible solution with value $P$ (which is a random variable) and a dual solution which is not necessarily feasible, with value $D$ (which is also a random variable) such that \begin{itemize} \item[1.] for some universal constant $F$, $P\ge F\cdot D$, always, and \item[2.] the expectation of the randomised dual variables forms a feasible dual solution, that is, $\E(\alpha_i)$ and $\E(\beta_a)$ are dual feasible. \end{itemize} The expectation of $P$ is then at least $F\cdot$ OPT where OPT is the value of the optimum solution. \end{lemma}

 \begin{proof} Since $P\ge F\cdot D$, taking expectations, $\E(P)\ge F\cdot\E(D)$.
-The cost of the dual solution obtained by taking the expectations of the randomized dual variables is $\E(D)$ and they form a feasible dual solution, therefore $\E(D)\ge$OPT.
+The cost of the dual solution obtained by taking expectations of the dual \piotr{random} variables is $\E(D)$ and they form a feasible dual solution, therefore $\E(D)\ge$ OPT.
 Hence, $\E(P)\ge F\cdot$OPT. \end{proof}

-Note that in Lemma \ref{lem:factor1}, OPT is the value of maximum weighted matching, which is no less than the value of maximum weighted Pareto optimal matching.
-Hence, if the condition of Lemma \ref{lem:factor1} holds, the approximation ratio of the mechanism is $\frac{1}{F}$.
-The construction of the duals depends on function $g$.
-Let $F=(1-\frac{1}{e})$.
-It is not difficult to see that